Ensembl/gti-genesearch/web/README.md

 The service is now available on http://localhost:8080/api with service descriptors from http://localhost:8080/api/application.wadl

+The application supports GZIP compression of responses where the client header has `Accept-Encoding:gzip` set.

 ## `/api/health`
 This can be used to check if the server is running